M32 / M20 Gearbox Information / Repairs / Rebuilds / Upgrades

 Generation 1 – 2004-2013.
 Then Gen 1 Gearbox is the most common gearbox we see for repairs, with the main issue being related to 6th gear bearing, Few versions were made with bearing make change and guides added in 2010, however these did not resolve the problems.
 Installed with 55mm Top bearings.

 Generation 2 – were released from MY12.5-MY2017 (2012 – 6 months in), although some cars were not installed with these until 2013+.
-These 2nd generation gearboxes come complete with improved oil galleries and, more importantly larger bearings (55mm vs 62mm OD) with dramatically bearing surface area.
+These 2nd generation gearboxes come complete with improved oil galleries and, more importantly larger bearings (55mm vs 62mm OD, as seen below) with dramatically bearing surface area.
 But…..we still see these gearboxes in for repairs with the ‘All gear whine’ from pitted pinion bearings.
 The larger bearings help dramatically with the common 6th gear bearing issue – to date we have not seen a bearing issue bar a few light wear marks when in for pinion bearing repairs.

 Generation 3 – MY17-Present With the 3rd Generation in the latest vehicles, with 3rd end casing consisting of different bearings again, however little information or parts are avaible currently.